sav-che/TL-2/Authors/Daniell, William Freeman {std. Daniell}.md

-> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/item/103833#page/66/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 54](https://www.biodiversitylibrary.org/page/33259100) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Daniell, William Freeman (1818-1865), British pharmacist and botanist, born at Liverpool, England, surgeon in the army on the coast of W. Africa 1841-1853, also in West India and China in 1860, died 26 Jun 1865 at Southampton. (*Daniell*).
+Daniell, William Freeman (1818-1865), British pharmacist and botanist, born at Liverpool, England, surgeon in the army on the coast of W. Africa 1841-1853, also in West India and China in 1860, died 26 Jun 1865 at Southampton.
+**Abbreviated name**: *Daniell*

 #### Herbarium and types